tchajed/thesis/3-goose.md

 with an invariant and must mediate access with a lock, which transfers ownership of the $l \mapsto v$ for multiple execution steps.

+## Modeling locks

+As is typical in Goose, locks are not built-in to GooseLang but modeled using an implementation based on simpler primitives.
+Since locks are the only synchronization primitive, implementing them requires shared concurrent access, which ordinary pointers do not have in GooseLang.
+Instead, the language also includes a primitive atomic compare-and-swap operation that is only used to implement a model of locks.
+We could also use the same operation to model Go's low-level atomic operations, like `atomic.CompareAndSwapUint64` and `atomic.LoadUint64`, but have not implemented this yet since we don't have code that uses these low-level synchronization primitives.

+The GooseLang lock model is a simple spin lock, represented as a boolean that is true if the lock is held.
+The acquire operation $Acquire(l)$ repeatedly executes
+$CAS(l, false, true)$ to atomically test that the lock is false and set it to true if so, while release stores false to the lock.
+The implementation as a spin lock is merely an operational model that captures what the lock does: acquire blocks until the lock is free and sets it to locked, while release frees the lock.
+The real locks we use, Go's builtin `*sync.Mutex`, are more efficient than spin locks, because the runtime understands how to schedule threads that are waiting on locks.
+This scheduling and performance difference is not visible from the model, which allows any thread to be scheduled after any atomic operation.

+The reasoning principles for locks are more sophisticated than the spin lock implementation.
+As is typical in concurrent separation logic, we associate a _lock invariant_ to the lock, which is a predicate that holds when the lock is free.
+Because this is a separation logic, we can also interpret the lock invariant as ownership over some data (for example, some region of memory); the lock mediates access to this ownership, handing it out when the lock is acquired and requiring it back when the lock is released.
+We prove this specification sound against the GooseLang spin-lock implementation.

 ## Structs

 One of the first features needed when writing any Go is support for structs.
 We